KAB47/Task-Records-Manager-Project/README.md

 ## **Project Description**

-The **Task Record Manager** project provides a command-line interface for managing tasks.
+The **Task Records Manager** project provides a command-line interface for managing tasks.
 Users can register, log in, and interact with tasks by performing actions such as adding, viewing, editing, and marking them as complete.

 ---